-Ratt (1981-1991, 1997-present) is a Glam Metal band from Los Angeles, California, USA.
+Ratt (1976-1992, 1996-2014, 2015-present): a Glam Metal band from Los Angeles, California, USA.

 See All... ⏬

-Detonator (1990) would see them step into the new decade on a high note with movement into the UK market.
-Rat n' Roll 81-91 (1991), a sort of "best of..." compilation, would see them recording sans 'Atlantic'.
-But just as the pop Metal market was finally starting to realize their talent, Pearcy would leave to form Arcade with two albums under that moniker to follow titled Arcade (1993) with himself on vocals, Fred Coury (ex-Cinderella; drums), Frankie Wilsey (ex-Sea Hags; guitar), Johnny Angel (ex-Michael Monroe; guitar) and Michael Andrews (bass), followed by A/2 (1994) with Donnie Syracuse taking over from Angel.
+Later in 1991, Rat n' Roll 81-91, a sort of "best of..." compilation, would see them recording sans 'Atlantic'.
+But just as the pop metal market was finally starting to realize their talent, Pearcy would leave to form Arcade with two albums under that moniker to follow titled Arcade (1993) with himself on vocals, Fred Coury (ex-Cinderella; drums), Frankie Wilsey (ex-Sea Hags; guitar), Johnny Angel (ex-Michael Monroe; guitar) and Michael Andrews (bass), followed by A/2 (1994) with Donnie Syracuse taking over from Angel.
 Crosby would also find the exit.

 In 1997 Ratt would attempt a reformation with Collage; it proved to be a disappointing effort.
-They have since fallen off the map and are missing in action, assumed dead.

 See Less... ⏫